-1. Provide Mr. Martinez Villareal with an effective remedy, which includes a re-trial in accordance with the due process and fair trial protections prescribed under Articles XVIII and XXVI of the American Declaration or, where a re-trial in compliance with these protections is not possible, Mr. Martinez Villareal's release.

-2. Review its laws, procedures and practices to ensure that foreign nationals who are arrested or committed to prison or to custody pending trial or are detained in any other manner in the United States are informed without delay of their right to consular assistance and that, with his or her concurrence, the appropriate consulate is informed without delay of the foreign national's circumstances, in accordance with the due process and fair trial protections enshrined in Articles XVIII and XXVI of the American Declaration.

-1408.
-The IACHR declared in its 2013 Annual Report116 that the State had fully complied with recommendation No. 1, inasmuch as the death sentence was vacated and the victim was released on October 4, 2006.
+- 1812.
+The Commission is in the process of monitoring compliance with the following recommendation: - 2.
+Review its laws, procedures and practices to ensure that foreign nationals who are arrested or committed to prison or to custody pending trial or are detained in any other manner in the United States are informed without delay of their right to consular assistance and that, with his or her concurrence, the appropriate consulate is informed without delay of the foreign national's circumstances, in accordance with the due process and fair trial protections enshrined in Articles XVIII and XXVI of the American Declaration. - 1813.
+The IACHR declared in its 2013 Annual Report 132 that the State had fully complied with recommendation No. 1, inasmuch as the death sentence was vacated and the victim was released on October 4, 2006. - 1814.

-1409.
 The IACHR verified the information contained in all of its annual reports issued since Report 52/02.
 In that regard, between 2005 and 2014, the IACHR has considered that there has been partial compliance with recommendation No. 2.
-The IACHR has welcomed the fact that the State has provided information regarding measures taken in the country to implement the obligations of the United States vis-à-vis the Vienna Convention on Consular Relations, as well as documentation on initiatives that include information, consultation, and training on consular notification and access geared toward police officers, prosecutors, and judges at the federal, state, and local level.
-The IACHR also takes note of the publication and widespread distribution of a manual prepared by the Department of State with complete instructions and useful information for officers who detain or arrest foreign nationals, as well as other means used by the State to distribute this information, including pocket cards for law enforcement agencies, prisons, and other entities across the country, as well as social media sites and information and training sessions, all designed to raise awareness of and increase compliance with consular notification and access obligations and explain how allegations of violations are remedied or resolved.
+The IACHR has welcomed the fact that the State has provided information regarding measures taken in the country to implement the obligations of the United States vis-àvis the Vienna Convention on Consular Relations, as well as documentation on initiatives that include information, consultation, and training on consular notification and access geared toward police officers, prosecutors, and judges at the federal, state, and local level.
+The IACHR also takes note of the publication and widespread distribution of a manual prepared by the Department of State with complete instructions and useful information for officers who detain or arrest foreign nationals, as well as other means used by the State to distribute this information, including pocket cards for law enforcement agencies, prisons, and other entities across the country, as well as social media sites and information and training sessions, all designed to raise awareness of and increase compliance with consular notification and access obligations and explain how allegations of violations are remedied or resolved. - 1815.
+On October 26, 2015, the petitioners reported that on March 25, 2015, Mr. Villareal was initially admitted to a hospital for a period of 180 days and, later, was admitted permanently in custody and under treatment and that, on that same date, the criminal charges were dropped in Santa Cruz.
+The petitioners further reported that on September 9, 2015, a second hearing was held to determine the condition and future care of Martinez Villareal.
+The petitioners reported that because of his disability, he is receiving health care at a hospital facility and that this is the best option for him at this time.
+As for the second recommendation, the petitioners noted that, in practice, the guarantee of the right to consular assistance continues to be an issue that remains unresolved in US domestic law. - 1816.
+On December 2, 2015, the State noted that it is committed to comply with its obligations under the Vienna Convention on Consular Relations. - 1817.
+On September 28, 2015 and on October 12, 2016, the IACHR requested information from both parties regarding compliance with the aforementioned recommendations, pursuant to Article 48(1) of its Rules of Procedure.
+The parties did not submit any information concerning compliance with these recommendations. - 1818.
+On October 25, 2016, the petitioners reiterated the information previously submitted by them. - 1819.
+The Commission reiterates that the State is in partial compliance with recommendation 2.
+Therefore, the IACHR will continue to monitor the pending item.